mattermost/docs/source/install/self-managed-changelog.md

    - All the commands were tested on a 8 core, 16GB RAM machine.

- - V7.2 Boards breaking changes https://community.mattermost.com/private-core/pl/bfuu14jt83n9uescx4969isrhr
+ - V7.2 Boards breaking changes https://community.mattermost.com/private-core/pl/bfuu14jt83n9uescx4969isrhr ?

 **IMPORTANT:** If you upgrade from a release earlier than v7.1, please read the other [Important Upgrade Notes](https://docs.mattermost.com/upgrade/important-upgrade-notes.html).

 ### Highlights

-#### Added a pricing modal + Upgrade button for self-managed.
+#### Pricing modal + Upgrade button for self-managed
  -

 #### Audit Log V2